Delaware

 False Claims Statute

 Del.
 Code Ann. tit.
-6, §§ 1201-1211 – The Delaware False Claims and Reporting Act mirrors the language of the FCA.
+6, §§ 1201-1211 to The Delaware False Claims and Reporting Act mirrors the language of the FCA.
 Differences include a civil penalty range of $10,957 to $21,916 for each violation and a broader definition of “Government” that includes the state, political subdivisions, state and municipal authorities, and entities or persons using state funds.
 Id. §§ 1201-02.
 Similar to the FCA, Delaware’s Act reduces the violator’s liability to not less than two times the amount of damage that the government sustained if a violator: (1) provides all the information known about that violation to the governmental investigators within 30 days of gaining that knowledge; (2) fully cooperates with the governmental investigators; and (3) provides the information without actual knowledge of the investigation and before the commencement of criminal prosecution, civil action, investigation, or administrative action.
 Id. § 1201(b).

 Licensing Requirements for Construction Managers